kapsiR/HaveIBeenPwnedKeePassPlugin/README.md

 Simple [KeePass plugin] which uses the service [Have I Been Pwned](https://haveibeenpwned.com/) from [Troy Hunt](https://www.troyhunt.com)

+Your password never leaves KeePass!
+This is ensured by using a [k-Anonymity model] when searching with [Pwned Passwords].

+> In order to protect the value of the source password being searched for, Pwned Passwords also implements a k-Anonymity model that allows a password to be searched for by partial hash.
+This allows the first 5 characters of either a SHA-1 or an NTLM hash (not case-sensitive) to be passed to the API

 ## [Changelog](./CHANGELOG.md)

 ## Installation and Updates